luciusneo1017/Portfolio-Optimization-Model/README.md

 # Portfolio-Optimization-Model

-This is a simple portfolio optimization tool built via a monte carlo simulation based on Markowitz Portfolio Theory.
+This is a simple portfolio optimization research model based on Markowitz Portfolio Theory.

-Further improvements:
-- to create one based on the Black Litterman Model
+The model is built according to a constrained MVO (Mean Variance Optimization) function via a monte carlo simulation.
+The model